 Re-employment and training services are available to assist dislocated workers transition from layoff to work in the least amount of time possible.
 If workers have skills that are in demand in the labor market, simply accessing the basic career services of job search and placement assistance and useful labor market information may be sufficient to help them get back into the workforce quickly.
 However, individualized career and training services may be provided when a determination is made that the individual is in need of more than just basic career services.
 Workers who need training are retrained with skills that are in demand by Montana's employers.

-The Statewide Workforce Programs and Oversight Bureau in the Montana Department of Labor and Industry has statewide oversight responsibilities of the WIOA Dislocated Worker Program in Montana.
-These responsibilities include fiscal controls, grant management, participant data collection and tracking, reporting to the U.S. Department of Labor, monitoring, service provider training, technical assistance and policy interpretation and development.
-The Workforce Investment Act requires that state governors reserve a portion of the dislocated worker funding allotted to the state for Rapid Response activities.
+The Job Service Operations Bureau (Bureau) in the Montana Department of Labor and Industry has statewide oversight responsibilities of the WIOA Dislocated Worker Program in Montana.
+These responsibilities include fiscal controls, grant management, participant data collection and tracking, service provider training, technical assistance and policy interpretation and development.
+The Workforce Innovation and Opportunity Act (WIOA) requires that state governors reserve a portion of the dislocated worker funding allotted to the state for Rapid Response activities.
 In Montana twenty-five percent of the dislocated worker allotment is reserved for statewide Rapid Response activities.
-Fifteen percent is reserved for the governor’s set aside to be used for statewide activities and the remaining sixty percent is passed through to the Concentrated Employment Program (CEP) and Balance of State (BOS) service areas for dislocated worker services and activities.
+Fifteen percent is reserved for the governor’s set aside to be used for statewide activities and the remaining sixty percent is used for dislocated worker services and activities.

 Rapid Response Program